django-haystack/django-haystack/docs/faceting.rst

 -----------------

 Faceting is a way to provide users with feedback about the number of documents which match terms they may be interested in.
-At it's simplest, it gives document counts based on words in the corpus, date ranges, numeric ranges or even advanced queries.
+At its simplest, it gives document counts based on words in the corpus, date ranges, numeric ranges or even advanced queries.